zturnip/zturnip/README.md

 - 👋 Hi, I’m @zturnip
-- This is my school account, my main is @dturnip
+- This is my account for dumping random school content.
+My main is @amiyuki7

 <!---
 zturnip/zturnip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.